Jhairs2/Time-Series-Project/README.md

 # Time-Series-Project
-App project for BAS 475 ime series
+App project for BAS 475 Time series

+Make app full screen, if you experience overlap.